 Oregon and National Conventions

 The Libertarian Party of Oregon hold statewide conventions in odd-numbered years, while the Libertarian Party National Conventions are held in even-numbered years.
-The 2018 Libertarian Party National Convention will be held from June 30 - July 3, 2018 in New Orleans, Louisiana.
-To apply as a member of the Oregon delegation to the 2018 National Libertarian Convention, please review the policy below and contact Drew Layda, delegation chair.
+The 2018 Libertarian Party National Convention was held from June 30 - July 3, 2018 in New Orleans, Louisiana.

 Libertarian Party 2018 National Convention Delegation Policy

 This policy defines the process for becoming an Oregon delegate to the 2018 Libertarian Party National Convention.

 Any member of the Libertarian Party of Oregon may request to become an Oregon delegate by contacting any director or officer, or by contacting the Party by postal mail.
 The Party shall maintain a list of interested members, the “delegate pool.”

 The board of directors shall from time to time vote to designate individuals from the delegate pool to be members of the Oregon delegation as a “delegate” or “alternate,” limited by the number of positions afforded to us in each category by the national Libertarian Party.

 If the size of the delegate pool at the end of March is smaller than the number of available positions, then the entire delegate pool at that time is automatically added to the Oregon delegation, first as delegates, then as alternates, in the order that the individuals' requests are received.

 Requests by delegates to withdraw from the delegation are accepted automatically.

 The board of directors may vote to recategorize people between delegate and alternate to give preference to those who confirm that they have booked travel or other convention-related expenses.